About Field Directors

-Missionary Field Directors provide essential support in a variety of areas to our missionaries and the projects they lead.
+Missionary Field Directors provide essential support in various areas to our missionaries and the projects they lead.

-This is the job and ministry of the Field Director.
-He should be one who has walked at least a mile in missionary shoes so he can minister to them and empathize with them.
-The Field Director helps missionaries find comfort and strength for renewed service together in the word of God.
+The field director should be one who has walked at least a mile in missionary shoes so he or she can minister to them and empathize with them and, together, find comfort and strength for renewed service through the word of God.

-WHO SPEAKS FOR THE SECRET BELIEVERS IN CLOSED COUNTRIES?
+Who speaks for the secret believers in closed countries?
 Who represents them before church officials and in planning meetings?
 Who works with partners in the church to seek creative ways of entering those difficult places?
-Who seeks to envision how the Gospel may penetrate the places where it has not yet reached?
-Who seeks to apply lessons learned in the field by other missionaries in the search for methods that may work in a creative-access environment?
+Who seeks to envision how the gospel may penetrate the places where it has not yet reached?
+Who seeks to apply lessons learned in the field by other missionaries while searching for methods that may work in a creative-access environment?

-The field director is a voice for the voiceless.
-He is also an advocate for missionaries.
-When missionaries want to build a church or a school or do some other project, it is the job of the Field Director to represent that project to AFM administration.
+The field director is a voice for the voiceless and an advocate for missionaries.
+When missionaries want to build a church or a school or do some other project, it is the job of the field director to represent that project to AFM administration.

-PERHAPS A MISSIONARY HAS PRODUCED A SET OF BIBLE STUDIES that are very powerful for his people group.
-The Field Director may determine that they would be helpful for another mission project.
-He facilitates the exchange of information between projects for the advancement of both.
-He also seeks to publish printed, electronic, and audio documents based on the work of the missionaries in the field that may be of use to other missionaries, other ministries, or the Church at large.
-The Field Director maintains good working relationships with the publishing houses in the various fields in which our missionaries serve and uses their services for materials production.
+Perhaps a missionary has produced a set of Bible studies that are very powerful for his or her people group.
+Field directors may determine that the studies would also be helpful for another mission project and facilitate the exchange of information between projects for the advancement of both.
+Field directors seek to advance printed, electronic, and audio works based on the efforts of the missionaries in the field that may be of use to other missionaries and ministries or the church at large.
+Field directors also maintain good working relationships with the publishing houses in the various fields where our missionaries serve and use their materials production services.

-EACH FIELD DIRECTOR MAY HAVE A SPECIAL AREA OF MINISTRY for which he is particularly gifted.
-He may also have a burden for some type of ministry.
-For example, students in some of our African projects have great difficulty finishing high school because they keep the Sabbath.
-The Field Director is uniquely placed to be able to seek alternatives and options for such students as he travels through various fields and speaks with Church officials.
-The Field Director assists missionaries in planning evangelistic strategies unique to the culture in which they work.
-He may be an author as well and may want to write helpful articles or even a book for use in ministry or to help missionaries who are dealing with a particular issue.
-A missionary Field Director is first a missionary and then an administrator.
-He must bridge the gap between the AFM home office and missionaries in the field.
-It is a role that is vital in facilitating the work of missionaries and pushing back the borders of the unreached.
+Each field director may have a special area of ministry, for which he or she is particularly gifted.
+Field directors may also have a burden for some type of ministry.
+For example, students in some of our African projects experience tremendous difficulty finishing high school because they keep the Sabbath.
+Field directors can seek alternatives for such students while traveling through various fields and speaking with church officials.
+They assist missionaries in planning evangelistic strategies unique to the culture in which they work.
+They may be authors and want to write helpful articles or even a book for use in ministry or to help missionaries deal with a particular issue.
+Missionary field directors are first missionaries and then administrators.
+They must bridge the gap between the AFM home office and missionaries in the field, and they play a vital role in facilitating the work of missionaries and pushing back the borders of the unreached.

-• See to the spiritual, physical, and emotional wellbeing of missionaries
+• Seeing to the spiritual, physical, and emotional wellbeing of missionaries

-• Represent missionaries on committees and in meetings
+• Representing missionaries on committees and in meetings

 Will you be a part of reaching the unreached through your support to a field director?
-You can play a vital role in the spiritual and emotional support of missionaries, assist in Bible study materials, and be a voice for God for the unreached through your gift today.
+You can play a vital role in missionaries’ spiritual and emotional support, assist in Bible study materials, and be a voice for God for the unreached through your gift today.

-To make a donation, select your Field Director from the list on the right of this page.
+To donate, select your Field Director from the list on the right of this page.